Research

 KARLI

 KARLI stands for Artificial Intelligence for Adaptive, Responsive and Level-Compliant Interaction in the Vehicle of the Future.
 The project investigates driver states and driving situations, evaluates them by means of tuned AI models and develops human-machine interactions adapted to the situation.
 The AI-based driver-vehicle state models are expected to provide the necessary quality and robustness for autonomous driving, even at higher levels.
+The specifications for vehicle architecture and sensor technology are to be used as a guideline for the use and derivation of data in production vehicles.

 In KARLI, the following applications are developed from concept to prototype: